ARK-IoT/Ark-Cpp/README.md

 # How to use this

 1) Define the network
->  ARK::Network devnet = ARK::Constants::Networks::Model::Devnet;
+>  ARK::Network devnet = ARK::Constants::Networks::Devnet::model;

 or